shanshan-53/leetcode/README.md

 	* (Easy)   1470.
 Shuffle the Array
 	* (Medium) 1476.
 Subrectangle Queries
 	* (Easy)   1512.
 Number of Good Pairs
+	* (Medium) 1689.
+Partitioning Into Minimum Number Of Deci-Binary Numbers
 * 2022/03/09 (Wed.)
 	* (Easy)   2006.
 Count Number of Pairs With Absolute Difference K
 	* (Easy)   1588.
 Sum of All Odd Length Subarrays